Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/opennebula-deployment/guide.en-gb.md

 ### Collecting the infrastructure configuration

-To proceed with OpenNebula deployment, extract the required parameters that the deployment automation relies upon. **Update the inventory values** for the [Hosted Cloud OVHcloud repository](https://github.com/OpenNebula/hosted-cloud-ovhcloud) using all collected settings to match the provisioned infrastructure.
+To begin with the OpenNebula deployment, extract the required parameters that the deployment automation relies upon. **Update the inventory values** for the [Hosted Cloud OVHcloud repository](https://github.com/OpenNebula/hosted-cloud-ovhcloud) using all collected settings to match the provisioned infrastructure.
 For further details on the automated deployment procedure, refer to the following section: [Initial setup](#Initial_setup)

 Each server is equipped with two network adapters dedicated to public connectivity and two adapters for private connectivity.
 The two interfaces within each segment will be **bonded** using the [OVHcloud Link Aggregation](https://www.ovhcloud.com/en/bare-metal/ovhcloud-link-aggregation/) service.